MKen212/fundraiser/README.md

 - Review MetaMask breaking changes and update app as required in Q1/2020
 - Potential updates once Solidity 0.6.x is stable
 - Potential updates from latest version of web3.js
-- See if dApp can be used with MyCrypto Desktop and MyEtherWallet/MyCrypto web wallets
+- See if dApp can be used with other wallets such as MyCrypto Desktop and MyEtherWallet/MyCrypto web wallets
 - Potential to improve method for iterating over a struct to remove votes during a refund rather than putting a hard-coded max limit on Spending Requests